mojtaba-peyrovi/forum-laracast/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## What I learned
+part20: from 56 queries down to 2.
+new tool Laravel Debuger.
+withCount() function can be added to the end of relationship methods in models so that reduces the number of queries.
+part21: we can add a global scope to the model. it means we can have a protected $with method and then add owner. then for each reply it fetches the owner. this class: withoutGlobalScopes() will show the query result without having any global filters we implemented in model.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: